 - Access to the in-game “!call pet” command.

-The second rank achievable through earning points.
-By the time one reaches the rank of Experienced Respondent, they are expected to know the ins and outs of PET operations in-game.
-Experienced personnel should expect to be seen as an example.
+The second rank achievable within PET.
+By the time one reaches the rank of Dedicated Respondent, they are expected to know the ins and outs of PET operations in-game.
+Dedicated personnel should expect to be seen as an example.

-Requirements: 150 points + pass Trained Respondent evaluation
+Requirements: 150 points + pass Dedicated Respondent evaluation

-Phase 1- Fire simulation activity, 7 flaming parts will be spawned with a cooldown of half a second between each part.
-Protect the cargo and extinguish all fires.
+- Phase 1 - Fire simulation activity, 7 flaming parts will be spawned with a cooldown of half a second between each part.
+Protect the cargo and extinguish all fires within 30 seconds.

 Elite Respondent (MR)

-The third and final rank achievable by only points.
+The third and final rank in the main progression.
 For the regular participant, this is the top.
-Elites are to be the best examples for aspiring emergency personnel and their actions must reflect this at all times.
+Elites are to be the best examples for aspiring emergency personnel and their actions must reflect this at all times, especially when hosting group patrols and other events.

 Requirements: 300 points + pass Elite Respondent evaluation